straker/kontra-asset-loader/README.md

 Kontra Asset Loader - HTML5 JavaScript game asset loader.
 ============

 Currently tested on Chrome35, Safari7, FireFox27, IE9+, Kindle Silk, and mobile Safari.

+**Deprecated: This is no longer supported and the asset loading was integrated into the Kontra micro-library.
+Please consider using [Kontra](https://github.com/straker/kontra) instead.**

 ## What is Kontra Asset Loader